JAlcocerT/JAlcocerT/content/blog/biz-web-saas.md

 * https://blog.logto.io/cursor-logto-auth/

-And DO a way to deploy static sites: https://www.digitalocean.com/community/tutorials/how-to-deploy-a-static-website-to-the-cloud-with-digitalocean-app-platform
+And DO a way to deploy static sites: https://www.digitalocean.com/community/tutorials/ and how-to-deploy-a-static-website-to-the-cloud-with-digitalocean-app-platform

 #### SSG x PB